Building hope through restorative justice!

 Turning the tide of juvenile delinquency one child at a time

-Breakaway provides juvenile justice ministry and chaplaincy for young people locked up in juvenile detention centers and youthful offender prisons, and is the pilot for a national network of like-minded juvenile justice ministries.
-Our services have included:
+Breakaway provides juvenile justice ministries and chaplaincy programs for young people locked up in juvenile detention centers and youthful offender prisons, and is the pilot for a national network of like-minded juvenile justice ministries.
+Some of our initiatives are:

 - Small group Bible studies

-- Creating Bible study curriculum and developing resources
+- Creating Bible study curriculum and discipleship resources

 - Entrepreneurial training workshops in juvenile centers